We’ve been riding the waves of a strong stock market and scorching hot housing market for several years now.

 What’s a financially independent cubicle junkie to do?
 Well, I’ve taken on the unthinkable – investing in a few individual stocks — stocks that yield high dividends.
 Oh, and we picked up some I-Bonds too.

 Why Dividend Stocks?

-Based on all of the research I’ve done so far, stocks that yield higher dividends tend to be companies that have been around a long time.
-They’ve established an operating model that keeps them profitable and able to return a portion of those profits to shareholders in the form of dividends.
+Based on all of the research I’ve done so far, stocks that yield higher dividends tend to be companies that have been around for a long time.
+They’ve established an operating model that keeps them profitable and can return a portion of those profits to shareholders in the form of dividends.

 Ultimately, I figured wading into dividend stocks would diversify our portfolio even further.
 We have a small amount of money in bonds and cash but neither of those generates much yield these days.
 Though rising interest rates are beginning to make savings slightly more attractive.